emiranda927/CarND-Traffic-Sign-Classifier/Traffic Sign Classifier Writeup.md

 The last two steps were to transfrom the augmented dataset to grayscale and normalize to mean 0 and unit standard deviation ([preprocessing.scale()](http://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.scale.html)).
 The best reason to transfrom the dataset into grayscale is to reduce the computational load (going from 3 channels to 1) without a noticeable loss in performance.
 It's been shown that color has a negligible impact on training CNN's.

 The result of augmenting the dataset, compared with simply normalizing the images, was an increase from 94.3% validation accuracy to 99.1% validation accuracy.

-Here is an example of a traffic sign image before and after grayscaling.

-![alt text][image2]

-Here is an example of an original image and an augmented image:

-![alt text][image3]

 ####2.
 Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.